yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-checkout-ios.md

 next:
   description: ''
 ---
+On this page, you will find all the steps to add, configure, and use the Lite iOS SDK to enroll payment methods in your iOS project.

+##Requirements

+In order to implement the Yuno iOS SDK, first, you need to address the following requirements:

+* Add [CocoaPods](https://guides.cocoapods.org/using/using-cocoapods.html) or [Swift Package Manager](https://www.swift.org/package-manager/) to your project.
+* Use iOS version 14.0 or above.

 ## Step 1: Include the library in your project

 You can add the library using CocoaPods or Swift Package Manager.